AstraZeneca/peptide-tools/dimorphite_dl-1.2.4_for_rdkit_pI/README.md

 Usage
 -----

-It can be used from a Python codei.
+It can be used from a Python code.
 Example:

 def calc_pkas_dimorphite_dl(smi_list):